plexinc/pms-docker/README.md

 - `-v <path/to/media>:/data` This is provided as examples for providing media into the container.
 The exact structure of how the media is organized and presented inside the container is a matter of user preference.
 You can use as many or as few of these parameters as required to provide your media to the container.
 - `-e KEY="value"` These are environment variables which configure the container.
 See below for a description of their meanings.

 The following are the recommended parameters.
 Each of the following parameters to the container are treated as first-run parameters only.
-That is, all other paraters are ignored on subsequent runs of the server.
+That is, all other parameters are ignored on subsequent runs of the server.
 We recommend that you set the following parameters:

 - **HOSTNAME** Sets the hostname inside the docker container.
 For example `-h PlexServer` will set the servername to `PlexServer`.
 Not needed in Host Networking.
 - **TZ** Set the timezone inside the container.
 For example: `Europe/London`.
 The complete list can be found here: [https://en.wikipedia.org/wiki/List_of_tz_database_time_zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)